-5 The Girls' College Tamil-medium stream
+The Girls' College Tamil-medium stream

-5.1 Sociolinguistic hierarchies
+Sociolinguistic hierarchies

-At Girls' College in 2008 there were 2990 (75.5%) students in the Sinhalamedium stream and 971 (24.5%) students in the Tamil-medium stream.
-Though Tamils could study in the Sinhala medium at some of Kandy's private and semi-private schools, they could not at Girls' College.
+At Girls' College in 2008, there were 2,990 (67 per cent) students in the Sinhala-medium stream and 971 (33 per cent) students in the Tamil-medium stream.
+Though Tamils could study in the Sinhala medium at some of Kandy's private and semi-private schools, they were not permitted at Girls' College.
 Some Muslims were admitted into the Sinhala medium, though the majority studied in Tamil.
-The Sinhala-medium stream was about 90% Sinhala and 10% Muslim, and the Tamil-medium stream was about 50% Tamil and 50% Muslim.
-Sinhala- and Tamil-medium students could qualify to enter the bilingual stream in grade 5.
+Muslim parents told me that only families with wealth or political connections could get their children admitted to the Sinhala medium.
+The Sinhala-medium stream was about 90 per cent Sinhala and 10 per cent Muslim, and the Tamil-medium stream was about 50 per cent Tamil and 50 per cent Muslim.
+Sinhala- and Tamil-medium students could qualify to enter the English bilingual stream in grade 5.

-At Girls' College the Tamil-medium students were separated from the Sinhala-medium students in academic and extracurricular contexts.
+At Girls' College, the Tamil-medium students were separated from the Sinhala-medium students in academic and extracurricular contexts.
 Most Tamil-medium classrooms were located in a separate building, which also housed the Tamil-medium staff room.
 The Tamil-medium teachers differed from one another in relation to ethnicity, religion, caste (for Hindus), class, region of origin, and level of English proficiency.
 Yet they frequently grouped themselves into the following categories: Jaffna Tamils (Tamils from the Jaffna peninsula); Batticaloa Tamils (Tamils from Sri Lanka's eastern coastal region) (McGilvray 2008); Up-country Tamils (Tamil descendants of plantation laborers) (Bass 2013); and Muslims who came from all over Sri Lanka.

 Tamil (like Sinhala) has been widely described as a diglossic language because of the differences between literary and colloquial forms of the language (Schiffman 1999).
 Diglossia refers to opposed yet related varieties that may be ranked as high or low, formal or informal, or literary or vernacular (Ferguson 1991; Fishman 1965).
-However, as Schieffelin and Woolard (1994) observe, diglossia is not so much a description of sociolinguistic situations than an ideological rationalization of those situations, Girls' College Tamil-medium teachers often said that classroom interactions were supposed to be in literary Tamil; in practice teachers and students mixed both literary and colloquial varieties.
-Teachers described literary Tamil as being fairly uniform but they socially differentiated the spoken language into Jaffna Tamil, Batticaloa Tamil, Up-country Tamil, and Muslim Tamil.
+However, as Woolard and Schieffelin (1994) observe, diglossia is not so much a description of sociolinguistic situations than an ideological rationalization of those situations.
+Girls' College Tamil-medium teachers often said that classroom interactions were supposed to be in literary Tamil; in practice teachers and students mixed both literary and colloquial varieties (see Davis 2012, 2020a).
+Teachers described literary Tamil as being fairly uniform, but they socially differentiated the spoken language into Jaffna Tamil, Batticaloa Tamil, Up-country Tamil, and Muslim Tamil.
 These varieties differ from one another in terms of lexicon and grammar (Suseendirarajah 1999).

-In the colonial period, Jaffna Tamils-and Batticaloa Tamils, to a lesser extent had privileged access to English-medium missionary education.
-As they were rendered stateless following the 1948 Ceylon Citizenship Act, Up-country Tamils had little choice but to attend poor-quality plantation schools (Little 2003).
+In the colonial period, Jaffna Tamils - and Batticaloa Tamils, to a lesser extent - had privileged access to English-medium missionary education.
+As they were rendered stateless following the 1948 Cevlon Citizenship Act, Up-country Tamils had little choice but to attend poor-quality plantation schools (Little 2003).
 Although there was a small urban-based Anglophone Muslim elite in the colonial period, Muslims were generally late to come to Western education because of the association of missionary schools with Christian proselytization (Nuhman 2007).
-While the majority of school teachers used to be Jaffna and Batticaloa Tamils, significant demographic and institutional shifts in education occurred after the outbreak of the civil war in 1983.
-Large numbers of North and East Tamils fled Sri Lanka, seeking asylum abroad (Daniel 1996).
+While the majority of schoolteachers used to be Jaffna and Batticaloa Tamils, significant demographic and institutional shifts in education occurred after the outbreak of the civil war in 1983.
+Large numbers of Jaffna and Batticaloa Tamils fled Sri Lanka, seeking asylum abroad (Daniel 1996).
 During this period, Up-country Tamils and Muslims made significant strides in education.
-Up-country Tamils' educational progress was related to the nationalization of state schools, and the fact that most gained citizenship by 1988 (Bass 2013; Little 2003).
-Muslims first enrolled in free state schools in the 1940s and 1950s, but made further educational progress in the 1970s and 1980s (Nuhman 2013; O'Sullivan 1999).
+Upcountry Tamils' educational progress was related to the nationalization of state schools, and the fact that most gained citizenship by 1988 (Bass 2013; Little 2003).
+Muslims first enrolled in free state schools in the 1940s and 1950s but made further progress in the 1970s and 1980s (Nuhman 2013; O'Sullivan 1999).